 What are the side-effects with antimalarial medication?

 Antimalarial medication is usually well tolerated.
-The most common side-effects are minor and include nausea (feeling sick) or diarrhoea.
+The most common side-effects are minor and include feeling sick (nausea) or diarrhoea.
 However, some people develop more severe side-effects.
 Therefore, always read the information sheet which comes with a particular medicine for a list of possible side-effects and cautions.
-Usually, it is best to take the medication after meals to reduce possible side-effects.
+To reduce possible side-effects, it is usually best to take the medication after meals.

 If you are taking doxycycline then you need to use a high-factor sunscreen.
 This is because this medication makes the skin more sensitive to the effects of the sun.